Yeryomin1/Life/README.md

 The game as a whole looks like this.
 ![](screen.png "")
 ### Population graph
-The graph update frequency is equal to current game fps.
+The graph update frequency is equal to current game fps, which is equal to the generation refresh rate.
+The ordinate axis is scaled automatically in accordance with the maximum display level of the population.
 ![](population_plot.gif "")
 ### Dynamic color theme
 Dynamic theme mode provides smooth color change.